cheng-xiaoshi/reihakaze/README.md

-**dni** basic dni crit, u make fun of trauma that you've never experienced b4, u _romantic cc or lovemail me_, u actively talk ab real-life g%%0r3 & enjoy it, dr fans/enjoyers, ybc enjoyers/fans, more in rentry
+**dni** basic dni crit, u make fun of trauma that you've never experienced b4, u _romantic cc or lovemail me_, u actively talk ab real-life g%%0r3 & enjoy it, dr fans/enjoyers, ybc enjoyers/fans, irls = hardcore kins or high kins

-**thin ice** "dbls dni they dont exist", gi fans, most enstarries
+**thin ice** "dbls dni they dont exist", gi fans, most enstarries, genshin irls (you may interact if you're in this list,, but just dont try shit w/ me)

 **byi** i make typos often but i KNOW how to spell, _i curse alot_, i make suggestive jokes but i do not go that far w/ them, _dark/sarcastic_ humor, more in rentry x2